All right, here's the latest flash from the from Reuters over Judge Vinson.

 That he's not down for the struggle, meaning the civil rights struggle.

-I heard one African-American say he wanted to cut the gonads off of Barack Obama.
+I heard one African American say he wanted to cut the gonads off of Barack Obama.

-Oh, yeah, it was the Reverend Jackson.
+That was, oh yeah, it was the Reverend Jackson.

-Because it was on TV, I saw that.
+Because it was on TV.

 And I think it was the Reverend Jackson who did indeed call our young president the N-word.